 “We were a little out of sync but we were able to finish the game strong even though we didn’t get the result we wanted.
 North Park earned their victory as they played well.
 We had our chances to finish and came up short.
 We will learn from this and now our attention is turned to Robert Morris on Tuesday,” said Coach Olson.

 The Crimson Wave outshot North Park 24-9 but failed to score a goal.
 Carly Bermes rocketed one off of the cross bar near the end of the first half that nearly tied the game.
 The Crimson Wave attack hit their stride in the final few minutes as North Park gave up five corner kicks during the end of the second half.

-The ladies will return to action next weekend as they travel up to Iowa to take on Briar Cliff University.
+The ladies will return to action on Tuesday when they travel to Arlington Heights to take on Robert Morris University.